 Quinn had twin boys.
 Sadly, due to heart failure one died at the age of 2.
 When his remaining son was 12, they were living in France at the time, he was knocked off his bike by a drink driver and died in Quinn’s arms.
 The driver was taken to court but was given a soft sentence.
 Enraged, Quinn attacked the guy and put him in a coma.
 Now it was Quinn’s turn to be sentenced.
 The judge took into consideration the loss of both sons and gave him the option of a spell in prison or the French foreign legion.
 Quinn opted for the Legion and spent 4 years in Libya.

-I was interested as to why Quinn had tattooed his face and I put to him that it was the ultimate statement in opting out of society.
+I was interested as to why Quinn had tattooed his face.
 He couldn’t really explain why he had done it other than to say that he’d never been able to accept authority and even as a child had always asked ‘why not’.
 He sent me this poem that he had written, which I think sums up his philosophy very well.

 With a certain kind of look,